 If you are missing one or more teeth in a row, a dental bridge can span the gap in your smile.
 A traditional bridge is supported by healthy teeth on either side of the gap, whereas an implant-supported bridge is attached to dental implants in the jaw.
-For your convenience, Dr. Bryan Carlin can craft a custom traditional bridge, or he can place and restore implants at our Hendersonville, TN, and Madison offices.
+For your convenience, Dr. Bryan Carlin can craft a custom traditional bridge, or he can place and restore implants at our Hendersonville, TN office.
 Our team uses only the highest quality materials for the best possible results.

 A dental bridge is comprised of artificial teeth called pontics nestled between two dental crowns.
 A traditional bridge is supported by healthy teeth on either side of the gap.
 At our practice, we also offer implant-supported bridges, which are affixed to dental implants.
 These biocompatible posts connect the bridge directly to your jawbone for added stability.
 They also help to preserve the structure of your jaw and prevent neighboring teeth from shifting.